randyfasion/RandyPortfolio/README.md

     -For example: for the header portion of the page.
 The <div> tag was changed to <header>, etc.

- **Scratch game**

-    -In this excercise I made an interactive game called "Get the cheesy puff."

-    -Directions for the game includes:

-        Start the game by clicking the green flag.
-Use the arrow keys to move the cat around the screen to catch the orange puff.
-After the score reaches 10, YOU WIN!
-Click the flag again to reload game.
-Red to stop.

-**About Me**

-    -In this excerceise I edited an "About Me" file to include some details about myself, then succesfully pushed all changed to my GitHub repository.

-        -This site includes sections like:
-            Introduction
-            Where I'm from?
-            What are my favorite hobbies?
-            What's my dream job?
-            Where do you live?
-            Why do I want to be a Webb Developer?
+ **Work Day Scheduler**

+    -In this application I created a calendar that allows a user to save events for each hour of the day by modifying starter code.

+    - I used the Momentjs library to work with the date and time.

+**Password Generator**

+    -In this application I modified starter code to enable users to generate random passwords.
+Users are prompted to select criteria that they want their password to have.

+    -It features HTML, CSS, and Javascript.

 ## Getting Started

 **Portfolio**
-    -Underneath the hood of my Portfolio I used a variety of tags, and a css file to create the formatting necessary for this site.
+    -Underneath the hood of my Portfolio I used HTML, CSS, along with a variety of tags, and a css file to create the formatting necessary for this site.

         -The header of my page includes my title, picture, and links to the different sections of my page.

         -Followed by my "About me" bio.

-        -Then I have my three labeled picture links to my deployed applications.
+        -Then I have three labeled picture links to my deployed applications, and links to the GitHub Repositories.

         -Lastly followed by my contact information, with a link to my GitHub account.

+Contact Info: Randyfaison@gmail.com

 - The following link gives a quick look into the application
 ![portfolio](portfoliolook.png)